zelix-lang/STL/README.md

 # ZelixSTL

+> [!WARNING]
+> Zelix STL has been discontinued, as our efforts shift towards
+> the Zelix compiler.
+From now on, Zelix will use [Celery](https://github.com/rodrigoo-r/Celery).
+> Further changes to Zelix STL may not be made.
+Please update your code accordingly.

 ZelixSTL is a C++ library that implements optimized STL-like containers.
 It was designed to be used with C++20 and later, and it is the main library used in the Zelix Programming Language.